 When proving medical malpractice involving stroke care, an attorney will often refer to the phrase standard of care.
 You may hear the attorney talk about how the patient was injured and the standard of care was breached.
 Here we aim to help you understand what the phrase means and how it applies to medical malpractice claims.

 It's often said that when strokes occur - and they occur suddenly - time is brain.
 According to some estimates, in an ischemic stroke, two million neurons die each minute until blood flow is restored.
 When the standard of care is followed and the medical response is quick, the patient has a better chance of minimizing the physical and cognitive damage of the stroke.

 In medical matters, we can define the standard of care as the level of professional medical care relevant to a specific medical situation.
 Determining the actual standard of care for a specific situation depends on what resources were available to the medical professional and how they were used.
-A medical malpractice attorney arrives at the accepted standard of care by deciding whether another medical professional with access to the same resources and similar credentials and experience would have performed in the same manner.
+A seasoned medical malpractice attorney handling a case on behalf of their client arrives at the accepted standard of care by deciding whether another medical professional with access to the same resources and similar credentials and experience would have performed in the same manner.

 What Is Considered a Breach of the Standard of Care for a Stroke?

 Medical health professionals have a brief window to treat a stroke patient; therefore, every action that is taken matters, and there is little room for error.
 A breach of the standard of care may happen in several situations, including: